Last updated at 14:54 on 11/09/2018

 The revaluation will not increase the total rates revenue raised by Laois County Council.

-Part 5A of the Valuation Acts, 2001-2015 allows a revaluation to be conducted using elements of self-assessment known as “Occupier Assisted Valuation”.
-This is where the occupier of a commercial property is required to submit a valuation on their property for rating purposes to the Valuation Office.
+The revaluation of Laois County Council rates authority area began on 26th February 2018 using part 5A of the Valuation Acts, 2001-2015, which allows a revaluation to be conducted using elements of self-assessment known as “Occupier Assisted Valuation”.
+This is where the occupier of a commercial property was required to submit a valuation on their property for rating purposes to the Valuation Office.
+Proposed valuations have been arrived at by taking valuations received into consideration and by reference to relevant local market information and trading data at the specified valuation date of 30th October, 2015, collected and analysed by the Valuation Office.

 The new valuation list for Laois will be published in October 2018 and become effective for rates purposes from 2019 onwards.